PSW offers a confidential, supportive 1-1 meeting with one of our experienced team to talk through your situation and come up with an action plan.

 If English is not your first language and you are experiencing difficulties communicating with others, our language sessions can be a useful resource for exploring underlying language and communication issues.

 This resource helps individuals improve upon their existing use of English in the workplace and focuses on how to deal with patients/relatives and colleagues in a clear and appropriate manner.
-The classes are provided via Skype so they can fit into busy work schedules and/or within the privacy of the home or office.

 Check out this Communication Skills App developed by the Peninsula Deanery.